Oxygen Radical

 3. Ozone (O3).

-Mitochondria is the main metabolic center of the cells, more active the cell is the more chance of generating radicals.
-The next order of cellular active sites are endoplasmic reticulum, cytosol and cell membrane.
+Mitochondria are the main metabolic center of the cells; the more active the cell is, the greater the chance of generating radicals.
+The next order of cellular active sites is the endoplasmic reticulum, the cytosol, and the cell membrane.

 Source of Oxygen Radical: